Crock Pot Baked Beans

 Instructions

-- In a medium bowl, whisk together the BBQ sauce, ketchup, brown sugar, mustard, garlic powder, and smoked paprika.
+- Build the sauce.
+In a medium bowl, whisk together the BBQ sauce, ketchup, brown sugar, yellow mustard, garlic powder, and smoked paprika until smooth and fully combined.

-- Add the drained and rinsed beans to the slow cooker.
-Pour the sauce mixture over the top and stir until everything is evenly coated.
+- Combine everything.
+Add the drained and rinsed white beans to the slow cooker.
+Pour the sauce mixture over the bacon, onions, and beans.
+Stir gently until everything is evenly coated.

 Equipment